Brandix: History

-In 2009, the company was recognised by the Ceylon Chamber of Commerce as one of the top 10 best corporate companies in the country.
-Brandix also became the first apparel firm in the world to obtain the ISO ISO 50001 standard system certification scheme in 2011.
+Brandix became the first apparel firm in the world to obtain the ISO ISO 50001 standard system certification scheme in 2011.

-The company has also shown significant interest towards sustainability and the company has also aimed to reach 100 percent carbon neutrality by 2023 as a part of sustainable development programme.

 In June 2019, the Batticaloa branch became the first factory in the world to achieve Net Zero Carbon status.

 Brandix Lanka Group received the Exporter of the Year Award at the 2018/19 National Export Awards from the Export Development Board.
 Ashroff Omar is the company's CEO.

+Moose Clothing Company

+Moose Clothing Company, which was established in 2018, is a subsidiary of Brandix Lanka Limited.
+Moose Clothing became a co-sponsor of South African cricket tour of Sri Lanka in 2018.
+In 2023, the company entered into the Singaporean market when it signed an agreement with Mustafa Centre.